Varmtech/platformdocs/docs/apiuser.md

 ```
 [
  {
  "avatar": "string",
  "created_at": "string",
  "first_name": "string",
  "last_name": "string",
  "role": "string",
  "status": 0,
  "updated_at": "string",
  "username": "string"
  }
 ]
 ```
-## Get Users with Presense ##
+## Get Users with Presence ##

-This request allows you to see when the users were last active and their current acvitity.
+This request allows you to see when the users were last active and their current activity.

 ### HTTP Request ###